Skip to content

 Use of the Premises

 How you use your commercial space will depend on what the lease allows or prohibits, and you must abide by this.
-However, note that you may need to obtain planning permission for how you intend to use the property if you change the use.
+It will also depend on what the local authority permits as a use for the property.
+If you wanted to change the existing use of the property, you may need to obtain planning permission for your new use.
 You may also need permission from the landlord for any change of use.

 Health and Safety